Reframing a Multi-Product Platform

 2

-Outcome-led navigation → Labels and headlines reflect user goals, not internal product names.
+Outcome-led navigation → User goals > internal product names.

 3

-So I designed an interactive savings calculator that turns Tilli’s value into clear, measurable outcomes.
-Inspired by SaaS estimators users can self-validate ROI.
+So I designed an interactive savings calculator, inspired by SaaS estimators, so users could self-validate ROI.

-The site overlooked developers who evaluate integrations and APIs.
+#2 Site overlooked developers evaluating integrations and APIs. .

 #3 Messaging didn’t build trust.